IgniteUI/igniteui-docfx/en/components/input_group.md

 ```

 ### Prefix & Suffix
 If you want to have an input prefix or suffix, you can use Ignite UI for Angular Prefix or Suffix.
-Let's add a new input field with prefix and suffix:
+[Please explain what the Prefix and Suffix can contain] Let's add a new input field with prefix and suffix:

 ```html
 <igx-input-group>